Warrant: Raleigh baby was smoking marijuana on Facebook video

-RALEIGH, NC --The 20-year-old mother of the baby seen smoking in a viral video on Facebook has been arrested and faces multiple charges.
+RALEIGH, NC (WTVD) --The 20-year-old mother of the 1-year-old baby seen smoking in a viral video on Facebook has been arrested by Raleigh Police and faces multiple charges.

+According to the arrest warrant, the child was inhaling marijuana in the video.

+Police have arrested and charged 20-year-old Brianna Ashanti Lofton, of Raleigh, with two counts of felony child abuse, contributing to delinquency and possession of marijuana.

 20-year-old Brianna Ashanti Lofton, accused of placing a marijuana joint to her infants’ mouth, meets with Wake Co. magistrates. pic.twitter.com/sDzDb59TlI— Gary Cooper (@GaryCooperWTVD) March 21, 2018